sustech-cs304/team-project-24spring-team1/Proposal.md

 #### Functional requirements

+- Event Listings:

+  - Browse through a comprehensive list of upcoming events including performances, lectures, competitions, and more.
+  - Filter events by category, date, popularity, and relevance to easily find what interests you.
+  - View detailed event descriptions, including date, time, venue, organizer, and ticket availability.

 - Enter an activity easily

   Take part in an activity shown in your homepage, or search a specific event using its name or id.